ragnar-lothbrok/globoMart-assignment/README.md

 	   Depends on number of instances required, execute the above command that many times.
 	   Each time, it runs on any random port.

+Cassandra :
+	1. For product attributes we can use nosql database because product attributes don't need transactional properties and cassandra in linearly scalable and highly available.

+Mysql :
+	1. For pricing and inventory we can user mysql in master slave with sharding which will help us to distribute the load.

+Caching :
+ 	1. Aerospike or Redis can be used in both the cases.